 Are these the 10 best cycling inventions?

-Whether you have 7,8 or 9 speed doesn't matter a bit.
+Whether you have 7,8 or 9 speed doesn’t matter a bit.
 Not having hyperglide does matter.
 Ever ridden off-road without it?
-Not fun!
+Not fun!2.
+Suspension forks

 We may whine on about maintenance, and recollect the halcyon days of fully rigids.
-But we are all free not to use them, and most of us do, don't we.
+But we are all free not to use them, and most of us do, don’t we.3.
+Lightweight stuff

 Some people think they are untrendy.
 Who cares about fashion.
-At least wiping cow shit from a bottle before drinking from it, is now just an unpleasant memory.
+At least wiping cow shit from a bottle before drinking from it, is now just an unpleasant memory.5.
+SPD pedals

 Yes, I know these are also considered a fashion faux pas by many of the jumping class.
 But for those of us that prefer to have our feet attached to the pedals, they sure beat toe straps.
 [Editors note: Yesterday I tried descending on flat pedals with rigid forks.
 Damn near impossible.
-How did (or does) anyone even try it?
+How did (or does) anyone even try it?6.
+Decent winter clothing

-Freezer bags over your socks, 'crisp packet' waterproofs, old rugby shirts, motorbike gloves.
+Freezer bags over your socks, ‘crisp packet’ waterproofs, old rugby shirts, motorbike gloves.
 Remember them?
-Outdoor clothing companies simply weren't interested in the MTB 'niche' market, and MTB clothing companies didn't exist.
-The only possible advantage was that they were dirt cheap.
+Outdoor clothing companies simply weren’t interested in the MTB ‘niche’ market, and MTB clothing companies didn’t exist.
+The only possible advantage was that they were dirt cheap.7.
+Multi-tools

-"John, pass the hammer and the adjustable spanner, and I'll tighten this headset in a jiffy.
-What do you mean, you forgot to bring them!".
+“John, pass the hammer and the adjustable spanner, and I’ll tighten this headset in a jiffy.
+What do you mean, you forgot to bring them!”.
 Conversation like that are luckily a thing of the past.
-Pliers, huge spanners, and a full set of allen keys, can all stay tucked up in your tool box at home.
+Pliers, huge spanners, and a full set of allen keys, can all stay tucked up in your tool box at home.8.
+LED rear lights

 What, is this guy mad?
 Well I reckon the LED rear light has probably saved more lives than the cycle helmet.
-Think about it!
+Think about it!9.
+Decent rims

 Don’t you miss those old ‘Farmer Johns’, and tyres with central rolling ribs for the tarmac, weren’t they useful?
 NO, they were rubbish!
 Now we have downhill tyres, cross country tyres, semi-slicks, and full slicks.
 And we’re all happier.